arjun-menon/pypage/docs/docs.rst

 indentation level for the whole block.
 All lines of code following the second line must at least have the same level of indentation as the second line (or else, a PypageSyntaxError exception will be thrown).

-Whitespace Removal
-''''''''''''''''''

-If a block tag is on a line by itself, surrounded only by whitespace, then that whitespace is automatically excluded from the output.
-This allows you indent your block tags without worrying about excess whitespace in the generated document.

 Commenting
 ~~~~~~~~~~